Memorial Sloan Kettering’s world-renowned experts care for children, teens, and young adults who need stem cell and bone marrow transplants.

 Stem cells can also be collected using a procedure called apheresis.
 A few days before the procedure, donors are given a medication to encourage stem cells to move into the bloodstream.
 Blood is collected from the donor’s veins and a machine separates the stem cells from other blood cells.
 The remaining blood is then returned to the donor.
 The stem cells collected during the procedure are either used immediately or frozen and stored until they are needed.Back to top

 We’ll keep your child safe and protected in the hospital as his or her new marrow begins to produce normal blood cells.
-For two to four weeks after the transplant, before the new bone marrow starts working, patients are very susceptible to infection and excessive bleeding.
-During these first few weeks, we’ll monitor your child extremely carefully and administer medicines and blood transfusions to help prevent infection.
+For two to four weeks after the transplant, before the new bone marrow starts working, patients’ risk for infection and excessive bleeding is very high.
+During these first few weeks, we’ll monitor your child carefully and give medicines and blood transfusions to help prevent infection.
 Your child will be isolated in the hospital during this period, but a parent is welcome to stay with him or her at all times.
-When enough healthy red blood cells, white blood cells, and platelets are produced, your child is allowed to go home.
+When enough healthy red blood cells, white blood cells, and platelets are made, your child is allowed to go home.
 This typically happens four to eight weeks after the transplant.Back to top

 We take a team approach to caring for our young patients and their families.
-In addition to doctors, nurse practitioners, and nurses with special expertise in transplants, our team also includes a number of specialists who are here to support your child’s academic, emotional, and social development, as well as aid you and your family through the entire transplant process.
+Besides doctors, nurse practitioners, and nurses with special expertise in transplants, our team also includes a number of specialists.
+They are all here to support your child’s academic, emotional, and social development, as well as to help you and your family through the entire transplant process.

 Learn more about our specialized staff and programs designed to meet you and your family’s needs.Back to top

-Because of the high risk of infection, children who receive a transplant will not be able to return to school immediately.
-However, Memorial Sloan Kettering recognizes the importance of school in a child’s life and has a school on-site as part of New York City’s Department of Education Hospital Schools program.
-Whether your child is staying with us during the transplant or needs to come in on an outpatient basis, our full-time teachers provide instruction for all grades, from pre-K through high school, working closely with your child’s school or home instructors to maintain studies throughout their time at MSK.Back to top
+Because of the high risk of infection, children who receive a transplant will not be able to return to school right away.
+However, MSK recognizes the importance of school in a child’s life.
+We have a school on-site as part of New York City’s Department of Education Hospital Schools program.
+Whether your child is staying with us during the transplant or needs to come in on an outpatient basis, our full-time teachers provide instruction for all grades, from pre-K through high school.
+They work closely with your child’s school or home instructors to maintain studies throughout their time at MSK.Back to top

 At MSK, a team dedicated to taking care of transplant patients will provide your child’s follow-up care.
-This team will care for all of your child’s needs in the period right after transplantation, as well as during the eventual transition back to a normal and healthy life.
+This team will care for all of your child’s needs in the time right after the transplant, as well as during the eventual transition back to a normal and healthy life.
 We also have a dedicated team that follows children after they have fully recovered from their transplant, to ensure our survivors remain healthy throughout their lives.Back to top